 Nazar Muhammad

-Nazar Muhammad Pakistan’s first-ever centurion and first of the two players from Pakistan to carry the bat through a completed inning, his son Mudassar Nazar being the other one.
+Nazar Muhammad Pakistan’s first-ever centurion and the first of the two players from Pakistan to carry the bat through a completed inning, his son Mudassar Nazar being the other one.

 Wallis Mathias: (59)